fbandrei/fbandrei/README.md

 // I'm Andrei, Software Engineer / Freelancer / Independent Contractor.

-💻  Worked with Java 11, Angular, ReactJS, Typescript, Javascript, Ionic Framework and other technologies.
+💻  Worked with Java 11, Spring, Angular, ReactJS, Typescript, Javascript, Ionic Framework and other technologies.

 📚 Enthusiastic learner, always willing to learn new things and technologies.